vusophie/csi2532_playground/README.md

 (D)+ -> AD

 None of the FDs in R contain either B or AB.
 We can decompose R into BCNF relations with lossless join.
-Steps:
-1. Compute the keys for R using FDs.
-2. Repeat until all relations are in BCNF:
-	a.
-Pick any R' with A -> B that violates BCNF.
-	b.
-Decompose R' into R1(A, B) and R2(A, Rest)
-	c.
-Compute FDs for R1 and R2.
-	d.
-Compute keys for R1 and R2.

 S1(A, B, C) //Attributes in AB -> C
 	- Only FD is AB -> C